Kettlebell Exercises | Research on Benefits and Risks

 - Core stability to stand up to the explosive force of swing movements should be tested with side plank holds.

-- Instruct proper grip and positioning of the kettlebell for cleans and snatches which involve serious risk of impact to the forearm.
+- Instruct proper grip and positioning for cleans and snatches which involve serious risk of impact to the forearm.

-- Careful selection of kettlebell weight should be made based on the level of conditioning and exercise.
+- Careful selection of weight should be made based on the level of conditioning and exercise.

 - Protective equipment such as gloves and wrist guards should be considered.

-- Kettlebell design should be carefully selected to take advantage of contoured models that encourage correct form.
+- Design should be carefully selected to take advantage of contoured models that encourage correct form.
 Soft kettlebells which protect from injury and that are adjustable to encourage proper weight selection would be ideal.

-Check this post for updates as new research about kettlebell exercises is published.
+Check this post for updates as new research is published.